ArturWerys/BookshelfApp/README.md

-# Bookshelf App
+# 🕮 Bookshelf App by Artur Werys
+**Version for first presentation: 1.12.2025**
+---

 ## Goal
 This is my project for C# classes.
-The main goal is to create a full-stack mobile application.
+The main goal is to create a **full-stack mobile application**.
-Bookshelf is an app that allows users to build and manage their own personal library of books.
+Bookshelf allows users to **build and manage their personal library of books**.

 ## Project Description
 In this app, a user will be able to: